Violating the Thermodynamic Uncertainty Relation in the Three-Level Maser

 While quantum advantages and disadvantages over classical systems are related to the quantum-coherent dynamics, we cannot establish a direct relation between the behavior of the steady-state coherence and that of the thermodynamic uncertainty.
-The thermodynamic uncertainty is defined from the variance of output power whose properties, unlike the mean, is not fully imprinted onto the state of the system.
+The thermodynamic uncertainty depends on the variance of the output power whose properties, unlike the mean, are not fully imprinted onto the state of the system.
 This illustrates a need to introduce new quantifiers that measure the coherence present in the dynamics of a system going beyond the density matrix.

 \textit{Acknowledgements.---} We thank the Knut and Alice Wallenberg Foundation (project 2016.0089) and Nano\-Lund for financial support.
-P.P.P. acknowledges funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie Grant Agreement No. 796700, as well as from the Swedish Research Council (Starting Grant 2020-03362), and from the Swiss National Science Foundation (Eccellenza Professorial Fellowship PCEFP2\_194268).
+P.P.P. acknowledges funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie Grant Agreement No. 796700, from the Swedish Research Council (Starting Grant 2020-03362), and from the Swiss National Science Foundation (Eccellenza Professorial Fellowship PCEFP2\_194268).

 \widetext